Daniela Wallen: Club career

 Wallen's first professional stop was with IK Eos in the Basketligan dam during the 2017–2018 season where she averaged 16.4 points and 11.8 rebounds per game.
 In March 2018, she signed with the Geelong Supercats of the Australian SEABL.
 After the SEABL season, she signed with Sol de América Asunción where she won the Paraguayan League championship with Sol de América Asunción and was named the Finals MVP in December the same year.

 In February 2019, Wallen joined Peli-Karhut of the Finnish Naisten Korisliiga.
 In April, she won the Finnish championship after Peli beat Catz Lappeenranta in the Finals.
 In 2019, Wallen signed with Keflavík of the Icelandic Úrvalsdeild kvenna.
 She averaged 24.7 points, 13.1 rebounds and 4.9 assists during the 2019–20 season with Keflavík in the third place when the rest of the season was canceled due to the coronavirus pandemic in Iceland.
 She re-signed with Keflavík and had a stand-out second season, averaging 25.6 points and league leading 17.0 rebounds per game and was named the Úrvalsdeild Foreign Player of the Year.

 In 2023, she was again named the Úrvalsdeild Foreign Player of the Year after leading Keflavík to the Úrvalsdeild finals and averaging 20.4 points, 11.7 rebounds and 4.6 assists during the regular seasons and playoffs.

 In 2024, she won the national championship with Keflavík.

 In September 2024, Wallen signed with Colegio Los Leones Quilpe in Chile where she averaged 18.3 points and 12.9 rebounds per game and helped the team reach the Chilean league finals.
-Following the season, she signed with Montana 2003 in Hungary.
+Following the season, she signed with Montana 2003 in Bulgaria.